embj-org/ej/guides/src/02-BuilderSDK.md

 Let's revisit what happens when we deploy applications using basic SSH and shell scripts, particularly with our Raspberry Pi example from Guide 01.

-For this, add this new config to your `~/ej-workspace/config.toml`:
+For this, let's add this new config to our `~/ej-workspace/config.toml`:

 **NOTE**: Replace `<user>` with your username.